 Dignity For All

-During his presentation, Derek shared CLF's concerns that "palliative care and disability supports were not accessible in hundreds of MAID cases thus far".
-He recommended that patients not just be "informed" of care options, but offered consultations with professionals who provide care to relieve their suffering, including palliative care.
+During his presentation, Derek shared CLF’s concerns that “palliative care and disability supports were not accessible in hundreds of MAID cases thus far”.
+He recommended that patients not just be “informed” of care options, but offered consultations with professionals who provide care to relieve their suffering, including palliative care.
 He also urged the Committee to reject any proposals to allow euthanasia for infants with disabilities.
-You can watch his intervention here (beginning at the 8:52 mark).
-(Read more)
+You can watch Derek’s intervention here (beginning at the 8:52 mark) (read more).

 Advocating for conscience protection in healthcare in Canada and worldwide

-A new peer-reviewed book, Medical Assistance in Dying (MAID) in Canada: Key Multidisciplinary Perspectives has been published.
-Derek Ross, Executive Director and General Counsel for Christian Legal Fellowship and Deina Warren, Director of Legal Affairs at the Canadian Centre for Christian Charities, contributed a chapter on “The Importance of Conscience as an Independent Protection.”
+• In 2023, a peer-reviewed book, Medical Assistance in Dying (MAID) in Canada: Key Multidisciplinary Perspectives was published.
+Derek Ross, Executive Director and General Counsel for Christian Legal Fellowship and Deina Warren, Director of Legal Affairs at the Canadian Centre for Christian Charities, contributed a chapter on “The Importance of Conscience as an Independent Protection”.

-On May 28, 2021, CLF submitted a response to the World Medical Association’s (WMA) proposed amendments to the International Code of Medical Ethics.
-Our submissions cautioned the WMA against the adoption of a statement in support of mandatory effective referrals in cases of conscientious objection.
+• On May 28, 2021, CLF submitted a response to the World Medical Association’s (WMA) proposed amendments to the International Code of Medical Ethics.
+Our submissions cautioned against the adoption of a statement in support of mandatory effective referrals in cases of conscientious objection.

 See more on CLF’s ongoing work to protect freedom of conscience in healthcare below.